-In this US Monitor review I’ll cover how it works, how much you’re paid, and show proof this is a scam free mail decoy job!
+In this US Monitor review, I’ll cover how it works, how much they pay, and show proof this is a scam free mail decoy job!

 US Monitor Agent Requirements & Application

 The only real requirements to become a US Monitor Agent is to be over 18 years of age and live in the US.
 They occasionally hire outside of the US so you can check if you’re interested.
 You’ll need to commit at least 1 hour Monday-Saturday and have access to the internet.

 The application is super easy.
 You need to enter in your personal information and answer a few questions about your residence, how long you’ve lived there, and what type of mail you already receive.